- College Communications

-Visit the U.S. government Centers for Disease Control website for the most detailed guidance on precautions.
+Visit the U.S. government Centers for Disease Control website for the most current, detailed guidance on precautions.

 If you are experiencing flu-like symptoms (fever, cough, shortness of breath), see your healthcare provider immediately.
 Call ahead to advise the doctor’s office of recent travel.
 Anyone with a confirmed or suspected diagnosis of Coronavirus will be guided by the treating physician and the Florida Department of Health on steps for treatment.